microshare/microshare.github.io/docs/1/advanced/lorawan-devices/hackiot_reading.md

 {% include image.html url="/assets/img/arduino_upload.png" description="Arduino Upload Success" %}

 In the Serial Monitor window you should start seeing information scrolling.
 Un-check the `Auto Scroll` check box to stop the auto scrolling.
-Manually scroll to the top of the Serial Monitor and record or copy the `DevEUI` value listed
+Manually scroll to the top of the Serial Monitor and record or copy the `DevEUI` value listed.

 {% include image.html url="/assets/img/arduino_sodaq_deveui.png" description="Arduino Upload Success" %}